- Faith and Worship

 Observing this priest's life taught me about being a good Catholic, following a holy life and thinking about my dream to become a priest one day in the future.
 Certain activities also encouraged me to continue to think about the vocation to the priesthood.
 Participating in charity activities with the nuns from the convent of Mother Teresa of Calcutta enabled me to see the living sacrifice and service of the sisters.
 I participated in their work of caring, teaching and playing with children 8 to 16 years old.
 This helped me have a deeper understanding of their love and the love of Christ.

 Additionally, visiting the sick and elderly patients in a hospital in Vietnam encouraged me to help others seek the peace God offers them as a gift.
 I felt very blessed and happy to show the goodness of God to those who need it.
-Artistically, I learned to work with toothpicks and wooden chopsticks to create Christian fantasy churches.
-I have had much fun with these works of art which also helps me to use my time constructively.
+Artistically, I learned to work with toothpicks and wooden chopsticks to create models of Christian churches.
+I have enjoyed creating these works of art, which also help me to use my time constructively.

 When I came to the United States several years ago, I still desired to seek a vocation to the priesthood.
 I like this country so much because it is a land of peace and Americans are very friendly.
 By the grace of God, I met Deacon Louis Tuyen Do, and he told me a lot about the great people of the Diocese of Little Rock.
 I am so fortunate to have met Father Jack Vu and Msgr.
 Scott Friend.
 I am especially thankful to Bishop Anthony B. Taylor for accepting me and allowing me to pursue this dream of a lifetime.
 I am grateful to the people of the Diocese of Little Rock for their warm welcome, support and especially their prayers.